 - PhoneGap/Cordova apps written in jQuery Mobile, Framework 7, Sencha, KendoUI, or even your own custom solution can be migrated.
 An existing Ionic app is not required.

 - Ionic has Advisory services available if you need migration assistance.

-Building your app in the cloud with Ionic Appflow requires a subscription to the Launch plan and above.
+Building your app in the cloud with Ionic Appflow requires a subscription.
 Sign up here.

 About PhoneGap Build

 One of the challenges when developing a PhoneGap/Cordova based application is that in order for you to create native applications for iOS and Android using your web application, you also need to install all the same tooling that traditional mobile developers need.
 For example, if you want to create an iOS application, you have to download and install Xcode, assuming you have a Macintosh to run it on.
 If you are also planning to create an Android version of your application, then not only are you installing Android Studio but the Java SDK, as well as other tools.
 The challenge of learning and using these complex IDEs, making sure they are properly configured (and updated) can be daunting.

 This challenge of installation, configuration and running these tools was one of the reasons back in 2012 that Adobe introduced a new service known as PhoneGap Build.
 This cloud-hosted platform allows users to simply zip their web application, include an XML file that defines various application elements, like icons and splash screens, and have it compile and create native applications.
 While it did not give the same level of controls as building locally, for many this was a great solution, especially for those developers without a Mac that want to compile native iOS applications.
 It also meant that no longer did you have a special build machine, but rather use a service that allowed for any authorized team member the ability to create their apps.